Thomas Anthony Welch: Early life

 Welch served as secretary to Archbishop John Ireland (1909–1918) and to his successor, Archbishop Austin Dowling (1919–1922).
 He also served as chancellor (1918–1923) and vicar general of the archdiocese.
-He became a domestic prelate in February 1924.
+The Vatican named Welch as a domestic prelate in February 1924.

 Bishop of Duluth

-On December 17, 1925, Welch was appointed the third bishop of the Diocese of Duluth by Pope Pius XI.
-He received his episcopal consecration on February 3, 1926, from Archbishop Dowling, with Bishops James O'Reilly and Joseph Busch serving as co-consecrators.
-During his 33-year tenure, Welch remedied the financial crisis in the diocese and also constructed the Cathedral of Our Lady of the Rosary.
+On December 17, 1925, Welch was appointed the third bishop of Duluth by Pope Pius XI.
+He received his episcopal consecration at the Cathedral of Saint Paul on February 3, 1926, from Archbishop Dowling, with Bishops James O'Reilly and Joseph Busch serving as co-consecrators.
+During his 33-year tenure, Welch remedied the financial crisis in the diocese and also constructed the Cathedral of Our Lady of the Rosary.in Duluth.

-Thomas Welch on September 8, 1959, at age 74.
+Thomas Welch died in Duluth on September 8, 1959, at age 74.